volkanozsarac/EzGM/README.md

 ### A) Conditional Spectrum Based Record Selection

-EzGM.cs is used to perform record selection based on CS(AvgSa) and CS(Sa) for the given metadata.
+EzGM.Selection.conditional_spectrum is used to perform record selection based on CS(AvgSa) and CS(Sa) for the given metadata.
 The tool makes use of Openquake hazardlib, thus any available gmpe available can directly be used.
 If user desires to get formatted records, for the given metadata.
 S/he should place the available records from metadata file into the Records.zip with the name of database. e.g. EXSIM for metadata EXSIM.mat.
 In case of NGA_W2, user can also download the records directly by inserting account username and password into the associated method.